To AFL Home Page

 Celebrate the American Football League

 Below is an open letter that I wrote several years ago to Lamar Hunt.
 Sadly, Mr. Hunt, who was Professional Football's greatest pioneer, passed away December 13, 2006.
 I asked AFL fans and former players to contact the Hunt family, other AFL owners, and Professional Football officials to request acknowledgement of the AFL in 2009.
 Click on the AFL shoulder patch below to see its history.
-Following the letter is a summary of activities now planned for the 2009 season.

 .